CoolBitX-Technology/react-native-quick-crypto/README.md

 - Create pull request into cbx branch
 - After the PR merged, publish to npm on cbx branch
+- Create pull request for the version change to cbx branch
-- Create git tag and github release
+- After version change PR merged, Create git tag and github release
   - Example git tag: `v0.7.17-cbx.6`
   - Using auto-generate notes from GitHub GUI